-2.2 Biomass derivatives
+2.2.
+Biomass derivatives

-In the last years natural biomass is deemed a promising alternative energy source with a zerogreenhouse impact to petroleum derivatives [65].
-Extensive investigations have been carried out to boost the use of biomass as feedstock to produce fine chemicals, intermediates for the synthesis of platform molecules and fuels [7,21,65-67].
-For this purpose, photocatalytic reforming has emerged as a new process contemporary allowing the biomass valorization with the formation of high added value chemical and H2 (Figure 1) [8,19,23,68-71].
+In the last years natural biomass is deemed a promising alternative energy source with a zero-greenhouse impact to petroleum derivatives [61].
+Extensive investigations have been carried out to boost the use of biomass as feedstock to produce fine chemicals, intermediates for the synthesis of platform molecules and fuels [8,20,61-63].
+For this purpose, photocatalytic reforming has emerged as a new process contemporary allowing the biomass valorization with the formation of high added value chemicals and H2 (Fig. 1) [9,22,64-68].
 Photocatalytic H2 formation by water splitting, although in principle is the most desirable process, remains a challenge because its efficiency is poor due to the high recombination rate of the photoproduced charges and to thermodynamic issues.
-Nevertheless, the addition of organic sacrificial compounds, reacting with holes, not only makes electrons more easily available for the reduction of H+ ions, but also decreases the thermodynamic barrier of water splitting, as observed for the first time by Kawai and Sakata [72].
+Nevertheless, the addition of organic sacrificial compounds, reacting with holes, not only makes electrons more easily available for the reduction of H+ ions, but also decreases the thermodynamic barrier of water splitting, as observed for the first time by Kawai and Sakata [69].

-In this section we focused on the partial oxidation, sometimes coupled with the production of H_2 , of the main biomass components such as lignocellulose, glycerol, carbohydrates (mainly glucose and fructose) and 5-hydroxymethyl-2-furfural (HMF), that represents a target compound deriving from partial conversion of biomass derivatives because it can be used as the starting substrate for the production of more valuable chemicals of industrial interest [73,74].
+In this section we focused on the partial oxidation, sometimes coupled with the production of H_2 , of the main biomass components such as lignocellulose, glycerol, carbohydrates (mainly glucose and fructose) and 5-hydroxymethyl-2-furfural (HMF), that represents a target compound deriving from partial conversion of biomass derivatives because it can be used as the starting substrate for the production of more valuable chemicals of industrial interest [70,71].